 Rose Pincushion Cactus thrives in ample bright light with porous Cactus soil.
 Similarly, fertilize the plant with cacti fertilizer mix once every two weeks during the growing season.

 Its huge spherical body, in comparison to the size of its blooms, is one of defining characteristics of the Rebutia Cactus.

-It adopts a clumping habit producing offsets to develop at the base with tight clusters of about 6 inches.
+Furthermore, it adopts a clumping habit producing offsets to develop at the base with tight clusters of about 6 inches.

-The cactus contains green globular heads with soft golden-brown spines which grow close to the surface.
+The Cactus contains green globular heads with soft golden-brown spines which grow close to the surface.

-As the name suggests, this cactus produces flowers in the shade of pink with a yellow center in spring.
+As the name suggests, this Cactus produces flowers in the shade of pink with a yellow center in spring.